Spins of prime ideals and the negative Pell equation $x^2 - 2py^2 = -1$: Proof of Theorem

-The proof will be a slightly modified version of the argument in \cite[Section 6, p.\ 722-733]{FIMR}.
-We can simplify several steps thanks to the special properties of the field $M$ as described in the beginning of Section~\ref{GovField}.
+where, for convenience of notation, we have set $[\beta] = \psi(\beta \bmod F)[\beta]_r$ for $\beta\in\OO_M$.
+The rough strategy of our proof will be the same as the strategy in \cite[Section~6]{FIMR}, although we will have to make the appropriate adjustments in numerous places.
+We can simplify several steps thanks to the special properties of the field $M$ as described in Section~\ref{GovField}.
+At some point, however, the strategy of \cite[Section~6]{FIMR} will no longer suffice, and we will need a new ingredient.

-We start the proof by picking, for each non-zero ideal $\aaa$, a generator $\alpha \in \DD$, where $\DD$ is the fundamental domain from Lemma~\ref{fundDom}.
-There are exactly $8$ possible choices for $\alpha$.
-To keep track of the more complicated sums we use the following convention in this section: the summation variables come first followed by a semicolon and then the summation conditions.
-This gives